Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-In a day and age where there’s countless bands laying their claim to using the word “witch” in their moniker, let’s take a look back at one of the earlier, better witch-related bands.
-Of course I am talking about Denmark’s magnificent Witch Cross, one of heavy metal’s more underappreciated bands in my opinion.
+In a day and age where there are countless bands laying their claim to using the word “witch” in their moniker, let’s take a look back at one of the earlier, better witch-related bands.
+Of course, I am talking about Denmark’s magnificent Witch Cross, one of heavy metal’s more underappreciated bands in my opinion.

 Witch Cross began undertaking several Scandanavian tours at this time, by all accounts winning over metal fans everywhere.
 In 1985, the band went on a Dutch / German tour and at one stop, were captured live on video at the famous Dynamo in Holland.
 After that tour, Cole Hamilton then left the band and was replaced by Rene Rieland on guitar.

 Despite their fantastic debut full-length release, talented playing, and amazing live shows, the band began to show certain internal issues in time.
 The band issued a couple of back-to-back demos in ’85 – ’86 but by this time, Jan ‘Little John’ Field was the only original member remaining.
 In 1986, Witch Cross called it a day and disbanded.

 Over the next two decades or so, the fame and legacy of Witch Cross would continue to grow and thrive with fans of underground metal.
 Those fans had their wildest dreams come true a bit less than thirty years later when Witch Cross re-activated sometime in 2012.
 They dominated that year’s Keep It True festival while the band’s roster was comprised of three original members, guitarist Mike Wlad Koch, bassist Jan ‘Little John’ Fields, and drummer Anders ‘AC’ Hjort.
 Rounding out their live lineup was British singer Kevin Moore from Graham Oliver’s Saxon and guitarist Paul Martin.